Hotels in this story

-With a vast area that's bigger in square miles than some of the world's countries, Texas has a great range of culture and geography, as well as a unique identity and sense of pride, that makes it one of America's most diverse and interesting states.
-Although it's famous for cowboys and barbecue -- and you can find plenty of both here - -the state has more than a more than a few surprises in store for those wanting to experience a Texas beyond the cliches.
+With a vast area that’s bigger in square miles than some of the world’s countries, Texas has a great range of culture and geography, as well as a unique identity and sense of pride, that makes it one of America’s most diverse and interesting states.
+Although it’s famous for cowboys and barbecue — and you can find plenty of both here — the state has more than a few surprises in store for those wanting to experience a Texas beyond the cliches.
 And, yes, quite a few of these can be found in its charming, intriguing small towns.
-Read on for eight of the Lone Star State's best small towns.
+Read on for eight of the Lone Star State’s best small towns.

 4. Port Isabel

 Sure, there’s South Padre Island, but for a lot of charm without quite so many tourists, there’s Port Isabel.
 Established after the Mexican War of Independence, but first charted in 1519 by a Spanish explorer, it’s one of the oldest cities in Texas and the only one with a lighthouse in its town square (as you do).
 There’s plenty here to make a family vacation to Port Isabel a full stay, despite a population of just 5,019: Parasailing, dolphin-watching, kayaking, sailing, and simply hanging out on the beach all make for great days in this little town.
 If it happens to rain, three museums can keep the kids entertained.